-These are the most important achievement which once they have been completed, will make your hotel more likely to succeed.
+These are the most important achievements which once they have been completed, will make your hotel more likely to succeed.
 Think off:

-Each time one of the key milestones is achieved, the risk of lenders or investor decreases.
-And once your last key milestone is reached, chance of success is more or less guaranteed.
+Each time one of the key milestones is achieved, the risk of lenders or investors decreases.
+And once your last key milestone is reached, the chance of success is more or less guaranteed.

 Provide any other relevant information here.
 Don’t clutter the main sections of your hotel business plan with too many details.
 Rather support them with attachments in this part.